Table of contents

 Requirements

-- ▪ a list of links, each relating to a section of content,
+- ▪ a link for each section of content

-- ▪ when a section is in the viewport, the related link is highlighted and
+- ▪ when a section is in the viewport, its link is highlighted

-- ▪ the list remains in the viewport, regardless of how far the user scrolled down.
+- ▪ links are always in viewport, regardless of how far the user has scrolled

 We start by creating the elements for the initial render.